Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 And all these materials come from recycling!

-Well this material simply could not exist without this 17% synthetic (polyester and acrylic).
+Well this material simply could not exist without these 17% synthetic (polyester and acrylic).

-In any case, not on a wool basis, whose fibers are too short to be used in jacquard.
+In any case, not on a wool base, whose fibers are too short to be used in jacquard.

-Jacquard weaving actually places significant constraints on the threads, so a binder is needed to consolidate the material.
-This is where polyester and acrylic come into play, in addition to cotton which plays a lesser role.
+Jacquard weaving does indeed exert significant stress on the threads, so a binder is needed to consolidate the material.
+This is where polyester and acrylic come into play, in addition to cotton, which plays a lesser role.

 A “wabi-sabi” rendering with several different textures

-I find that this mix of materials works really well: the rustic appearance, and a certain " wabi-sabi" aesthetic are consistent with the military inspirations.
+I find that this mix of materials works really well: the rustic aspect, and a certain " wabi-sabi" aesthetic are consistent with the military inspirations.

-And above all, this jacquard fabric made from 5 different fibers creates several textures for a truly unique look.
+And above all, this jacquard fabric of 5 different fibers creates several textures for a truly unique result.

 From darkest to lightest: